pachterlab/kb_docs/docs/source/index/index_generation.rst

+.. _index-generation:

 Generate a reference index
 =====================

-To process RNA-seq reads, one must first use kallisto to build an **index** from a set of sequences, referred to as targets, representing the set of sequences that the sequencing reads can be mapped to.
-In a standard analysis, these targets are usually transcript sequences (i.e., each individual target corresponds to one transcript).
+To pseudoalign RNA-seq reads with kallisto, a reference index must first be built from a set of *target sequences*.
+In most standard analyses, these target sequences are transcript annotations, where each target corresponds to a single transcript.

-**kb-python** enables the construction of kallisto indices through the ``kb ref`` command (Fig. 1).
-Different types of kallisto indices can be built by specifying the ``--workflow`` argument in kb ref, which selects the type of index to be constructed.
-The default is ``--workflow=standard``, which creates an index suitable for bulk and single-cell RNA-seq quantification.
-For quantifying single-nucleus RNA-seq or nascent/mature RNA species, ``--workflow=nac`` should be used.
+kb-python provides an interface for constructing kallisto indices via the ``kb ref`` command.
+The type of index generated is determined by the ``--workflow`` argument:

+- ``--workflow=standard`` *(default)* — builds an index for bulk or single-cell RNA-seq quantification
+- ``--workflow=nac`` — builds an index suitable for single-nucleus RNA-seq or for analyses distinguishing nascent and mature RNA
+- ``--workflow=kite`` — builds an index for feature barcoding experiments (e.g. CRISPR screens or antibody tags)
+- ``--workflow=custom`` — builds an index directly from a set of target sequences

+By selecting the appropriate workflow, users can generate reference indices tailored to their assay and downstream analytical goals.

+.. _downloading-a-premade-index:

 Downloading a premade index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Oftentimes, it is easy to simply download an index that has already been made.

-To download a mouse index for bulk and single-cell RNA-seq (i.e. the **standard** workflow), one can run the following:
+To download a mouse index for bulk and single-cell RNA-seq (i.e. the **standard** workflow), run the following:

 .. code-block:: text